CfnNetworkInterface

 • ipv4_prefixes (Union[IResolvable, Sequence[Union[IResolvable, Ipv4PrefixSpecificationProperty, Dict[str, Any]]], None]) – The IPv4 delegated prefixes that are assigned to the network interface.
 When creating a network interface, you can’t specify IPv4 prefixes if you’ve specified one of the following: a count of IPv4 prefixes, specific private IPv4 addresses, or a count of private IPv4 addresses.

-• ipv6_addresses (Union[IResolvable, Sequence[Union[IResolvable, InstanceIpv6AddressProperty, Dict[str, Any]]], None]) – One or more specific IPv6 addresses from the IPv6 CIDR block range of your subnet to associate with the network interface.
+• ipv6_addresses (Union[IResolvable, Sequence[Union[IResolvable, InstanceIpv6AddressProperty, Dict[str, Any]]], None]) – The IPv6 addresses from the IPv6 CIDR block range of your subnet to assign to the network interface.
 If you’re specifying a number of IPv6 addresses, use the Ipv6AddressCount property and don’t specify this property.
 When creating a network interface, you can’t specify IPv6 addresses if you’ve specified one of the following: a count of IPv6 addresses, specific IPv6 prefixes, or a count of IPv6 prefixes.

 • ipv6_prefix_count (Union[int, float, None]) – The number of IPv6 prefixes to be automatically assigned to the network interface.
 When creating a network interface, you can’t specify a count of IPv6 prefixes if you’ve specified one of the following: specific IPv6 prefixes, specific IPv6 addresses, or a count of IPv6 addresses.